Apple privacy changes are right around the corner, and marketers who rely on Facebook ads are bracing for major impact. Here's what you need to know.

 Although legitimate interest is a flexible concept and will often be relevant, it does not apply to everything and you are not able to use it as the default basis for all your processing.

 This is why most websites ask for consent upon you landing on the site.
+A consent management platform makes that process seamless.

 So, when can you use legitimate interest?
 Luckily, the ICO offers a three-part test for determining if legitimate interest can apply for your project, website, etc.